 At the University of Saskatchewan, our approach is to gather information about our students’ academic performance as well as demographic and activity data that could pertain to learning success.
 In line with the institution's learning charter commitments, this data will be used to connect students with appropriate academic supports and services, to personalize their learning experience, and to improve our academic programs.

-Learning Analytics work is conducted under the leadership of the Office of the Vice-Provost Teaching and Learning in partnership with Information and Communications Technology, Student and Enrolment Services, and the Gwenna Moss Centre for Teaching Effectivenes.
+Learning Analytics work is conducted under the leadership of the Office of the Vice-Provost Teaching, Learning and Student Experience in partnership with Information and Communications Technology, Student and Enrolment Services, and the Gwenna Moss Centre for Teaching and Learning.

-Policies and procedures to ensure proper use of student data and to protect learner privacy are being put in place.
+Policies and procedures to ensure proper use of student data and to protect learner privacy are in place.

 Student Advice Recommender Agent (SARA)